 I said to him, "Wow!
 Look at the luck I have today!
 There's a two euro coin down there."
-I stepped out to the sidewalk, leaned down to pick up the coin and couldn't get it!
-I said, "Wow.
-This is really stuck!"
-And with that, the barber, now standing in front of me, laughing loudly and said, "I GOT YOU!
+I stepped out to the sidewalk, leaned down to pick up the coin and couldn't get it.
+IAnd with that, the barber, now standing in front of me, laughed loudly and said, "I got you!
 I GOT YOU!"

 But my question is, how does a Christian myth about killing babies in Bethlehem become a joyous, trick-playing holiday in Spain and Latin America?